 PRTs with recognised teaching experience

-If you are a PRT with at least 80 days of previous and recognised teaching experience, you may be eligible to follow an alternative pathway to transition from provisional to (full) registration.
+If you are a PRT with at least 80 days of previous and recognised teaching experience (gained since 1 October 2015 if you are an early childhood teacher), you may be eligible to follow an alternative pathway to transition from provisional to (full) registration.

 You'll need to: